Beyond Coal - Philadelphia

 To join the Phila/Env Justice action team, contact Robin at firstname.lastname@example.org

-A small group of Sierra Club volunteers is working to support the efforts of Amy and Doug Freeman, who are paddling (and sailing) from the Boundary Waters Canoe Area in Minnesota to Washington, DC as part of the Paddle To DC action to raise awareness about threats to teh BWCA and other fresh water preserves and recreation areas due to nearby mining, drilling and other pollution risks.
+Sierra Club volunteers organized a few events to support the efforts of Amy and Dave Freeman, who are paddling (and sailing) from the Boundary Waters Canoe Area in Minnesota to Washington, DC as part of the Paddle To DC action to raise awareness about threats to the BWCA and other fresh water preserves and recreation areas due to nearby mining, drilling and other pollution risks.

 Philadelphia area volunteers have been organizating to raise awareness of the impact of mountaintop removal (MTR) coal mining the Appalachian regions of Virginia and West Virginia.
 While coal extracted from the mountains helps to keep our houses warm and the lights on, it has a more insidious affect on the people that live down stream of mining waste.
 Ground water and streams are contaminated with metals that have long term effects on people and wildlife.